kiwidreamz/android-game-app/README.md

 ### Description:

-FREE with no ads, no application requirements, no data stored & no data collected ever !
+FREE with no ads, no application requirements, no data stored & no data collected ever!

 Football Memory, the board game which has engaged most of our childhood, now in your pockets !
 Flip the cards, match the club crests, clear the board and try the next board with more tiles and a different league.
 There are three difficulty levels : Easy, Medium and Hard.